tracker1/node-smb2/README.md

 ## API

-All API instance methods below (except `.close()`) will return a Promise. (methods from upstream versions support callbacks, and they remain as an artifact, future versions will break this behavior before 1.0.0);
+All API instance methods below (except `.close()`) will return a Promise.

 All API methods may use unix-style path separators for ease of use, they may also use a leading slash, which will be stripped.

+WARNING: methods from upstream versions support callbacks, and they remain as an artifact, future versions will break this behavior before 1.0.0

 ### new SMB2 ( options:object | share:string )